chrismo/clwiki/README.md

 authentication without any in-app method to create a new account.
 You'll need to go to a Rails console and run `ClWiki::User.create` to make an account yourself.

+Then you must set the `owner:` configuration attribute to match the user account just created.
+Only a single user is supported.

 Password storage uses the standard `bcrypt` / `ActiveModel::SecurePassword` functionality.